Furman-Lab/PatchMAN/README.md

                      << R[1][0] << " " << R[1][1] << " " << R[1][2] << " "
                      << R[2][0] << " " << R[2][1] << " " << R[2][2] << " ===" ;
         ```
-  - Follow the instruction in the INSTALL file to compile MASTER.
+  - After patching, compile master with
+      ```
+      cd master
+      make all
+      ```
+    For further info and support on MASTER, please read the INSTALL and [MASTER's homepage](https://grigoryanlab.org/master/)
 ---

 ### Quick start